Table of Contents

 Lighting Committee News

-The next meeting will take place in September via ZOOM Video Conferencing.
-We will continue to meet on the 4th Wednesday of every month.
+We meet the fourth Wednesday of every month.
 All are welcome to attend!

 Recreation Committee News